Open Water Course

 What scuba gear will you use?

-Enriched Air Diver Course
+Enriched Air Diver (NITROX) Course

 Who should take this course?